evgenyneu/evgenii.com/blog/_posts/2016-09-17-ridiculous-strawberry-picking.md

 ## Orbital period and Kepler's third law

-Everybody know that it takes about 365 days for the Earth to complete one full circle around the Sun.
+Everybody knows that it takes about 365 days for the Earth to complete one full circle around the Sun.
 We call this time 'a year' and astronomers call it the Earth's *orbital period*.
 But what happens to Earth's orbital period as the planet moves closer to the Sun?
 This question can be  answered by using Kepler's third law [[2, p.
 27]](#references) that states &mdash; closer planets have *smaller* orbital periods.
 Therefore, the increase in Sun's mass will result in shorter year on the Earth.

 ## The Sun's luminosity